-Jade works as an Associate Professor in Psychology & Associate Dean Māori in Science at the University of Auckland.
+Jade works as an Associate Professor in Psychology and Associate Dean Māori in Science at the University of Auckland.
 Her research explores the sociocultural contexts of Indigenous lives informed by colonial pressures, and the vibrancy of Indigenous ways of knowing and being.

 Lauren Abern, MD (she/her) is an assistant professor of obstetrics and gynecology at Alpert School of Medicine at Brown University/Women and Infants Hospital in Providence, Rhode Island.
 Dr. Abern completed her medical degree at the University of Miami and residency at Abington Memorial Hospital, and is board certified in obstetrics, gynecology, and complex family planning.
 She specializes in LGBTQIA+ health care including gender affirming hormone therapy for transgender and nonbinary individuals.
 Her research interests include family planning, cancer screening, reproductive advocacy, and breast/chestfeeding for LGBTQIA+ individuals.